 The chest muscles are among the strongest muscles in our body.
-However, it is not as easy to train as the leg muscles, for example.
-Only with the right strategy and the right exercises is it possible to train the chest muscles in the best way.
+Unfortunately, it is not as easy to train as, for example, the leg muscles.
+But with the right strategy and exercises, it is possible to train the chest muscles optimally.

 The chest press is the most effective exercise

 Let us first take a look at current research.
 One of the most famous scientists in the field of muscle growth is Dr. Brad Schoenfeld.
-In studies, he has determined which conditions must be fulfilled for the best possible muscle growth.
+He has determined which conditions must be fulfilled in his studies for the best possible muscle growth.
 The Result: The weights must be heavy and the movement amplitude large.
-Therefore bench press is definitely the best method to let the chest muscles grow.
-Nevertheless, there are other important exercises.
-Because variety is also very important in training.
+Therefore, the bench press is the best method to grow the chest muscles.
+Nevertheless, there are other essential exercises.
+Because variety is also significant in training.